-Our audits were performed for the purpose of forming an opinion on the financial statements of Governor's Books from Birth Foundation as a whole.
-The accompanying statements of activities, statements of cash flows, statements of functional expenses and schedule of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis and are not a required part of the financial statements.
+Our audits were performed for the purpose of forming an opinion on the financial statements that collectively comprise Governor's Books from Birth Foundation's financial statements as a whole.
+The accompanying statements of activities, statements of cash flows, statements of functional expenses and schedule of financial assistance are presented for purposes of additional analysis and are not a required part of the financial statements.
+The accompanying statements and schedule are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
 The information in these statements and schedules have been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly presented, in all material respects, in relation to the financial statements taken as a whole.
+In our opinion, the information is fairly stated, in all material respects in relation to the financial statements as a whole.